geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 SNAPSHOT release
 ^^^^^^^^^^^^^^^^

-For any release (including release candidates) a GeoServer release requires an corresponding GeoTools and GeoWebCache release.
-Therefore before you start you should coordinate a release with these projects.
-Either performing the release yourself or asking a volunteer to perform the release.
+For any release (including release candidates) a GeoServer release requires the corresponding GeoTools and GeoWebCache releases.
+Therefore, before you start you should coordinate a release with these projects, either performing the release yourself or asking a volunteer to perform the release.

 * `GeoTools Release Guide <http://docs.geotools.org/latest/developer/procedures/release.html>`_